midjourney/docs/FAQs.md

 **Q: How many concurrent jobs can I run?
 How many can I queue?**

 A: You can generate 3 images at once.
 If you start more jobs you'll get a message saying "your job will start shortly."
 You can start 10 jobs before your queue is full.
-If you are in relax mode this decreases to 2 concurrent images at once.